spryker/spryker-docs/docs/scu/dev/connect-spryker-code-upgrader/connect-spryker-code-upgrader-to-a-github-managed-project.md

 ---
-title: Connect the Spryker CI to a GitHub managed project
+title: Connect Spryker Code Upgrader to a GitHub managed project
 description: Learn how to connect Spryker CI to a GitHub managed project
 template: howto-guide-template
 redirect_from: